despresc/pandoc-metaparsing/README.md

 # Pandoc Meta Parsing

 Library for parsing [Pandoc](https://github.com/jgm/pandoc) `Meta` metadata.
-Similar in some respects to the JSON parsing facilities of [aeson](http://hackage.haskell.org/package/aeson), but reflects the different nature of the Pandoc `MetaValue` type and some different design decisions.
-In particular, the parsers in the library have a notion of "current input" like traditional parsers (unlike Aeson), and the error type used is more complex.
+The design is similar in some respects to the JSON parsing facilities of [aeson](http://hackage.haskell.org/package/aeson), but reflects the different nature of the Pandoc `MetaValue` type and some different design decisions.
+In particular, the error type is more complex (using a mechanism of "expected values" similar to megaparsec), and the parsers in the library have a notion of "current input", in contrast to the JSON `Object` parsers of aeson.
+However, unlike usual parsers the input is a _value_ and not a _stream_ (since objects with fields don't have a defined forward direction), and so the current input has to be advanced deeper into composite objects manually.
+The `FromValue` and `FromObject` classes and various predefined parsers and combinators should make this process relatively painless.

 ## Example